ffftuanxxx/ffftuanxxx.github.io/_pages/about.md

 - Computer Vision
 - Computer Graphics
 - Medical Image Processing
 - Smart Contracts Analyzing

 My current research focuses on practical problems that artificial intelligence on Vision faces in Industry and real life.
+In a word, advanced algorithm and architecture in DL and CV positively influence the life of everybody.
+I wish to devote my talent to this meaningful cause and bring well-being to society.

 Chat with me
 ======